barryclark/jekyll-now/_posts/2020-04-25-rust-i2c-driver-p2.md

 title: Writing embedded drivers in Rust isn't that hard.
 Part 2
 ---

-After we implemented a small program that is able to read the ID field of the AT42QT1070, we will now first write a small library that generalizes this implementation to every HAL that provides an I2C implementation and then expand upon that implementation with more and more functionality.
+Now that we implemented a small program that is able to read the ID field of the AT42QT1070, we will first write a small library that generalizes this implementation to every HAL that provides an I2C implementation and then expand upon that implementation with more and more functionality.

 ## A simple driver structure
-First off we define a simple `Driver` struct which just contains a generic I2C object as well as an `Error` enum that, for now, only has the `I2cError` variant which in turn contains a generic type, this is because different HALs do of course return different I2C errors and we wanna be prepared for all of them.
+First off we define a simple `Driver` struct which just contains a generic I2C object as well as an `Error` enum that, for now, only has the `I2cError` variant which in turn contains a generic type, this is because different HALs do of course return different I2C errors and we want to be prepared for all of them.
 ```rust
 #![no_std]
 use embedded_hal::blocking::i2c::WriteRead;